thara/XcodeBuildTimingsParser/README.md

 If `/tmp/xcode_build_timings` exists, Xcode save build timing profiles to the directory.
 (I haven't been able to find the reference about the function in Apple's official documents.)

-The profile is plain-text and have recorded times taken to complete per step like the following sample.
+The profile is plain-text and have recorded times taken to complete per step like the following.

 ```
          TIME:     REAL      USER       SYS   PAGEIN /    OUT   COMMAND STRING